Skyride Busch Gardens Tampa Bay: The Best Way to Get Around the Park

 5. Read the rules

-All rides have certain rules and regulations around them and Skyride is no exception.
 While most of the rules are quite generic and common sense, some differ.
 And that’s where you want to pay attention.

 Close up view of skyrail at the Busch Gardens theme park in Tampa Florida

-Closed Busch Gardens Monorail where Cheetah Hunt and the Skyride is currently located.
+Closed Busch Gardens Monorail where Cheetah Hunt and the SkyRide is currently located.
 Photo Credit: Florida Memory

 Ready to plan your theme park trip?
 Watch the best vacation planning tips on YouTube.
 Get started here!